nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 Q: You are designing a high performance application that will require millions of connections to be handled, as well as low latency.
 The best Load Balancer for this is
 > Network Load balancer

-Question 6: Application Load Balancers handle all these protocols except
+Q: Application Load Balancers handle all these protocols except
 > TCP (NLB support TCP)

 Q: The application load balancer can route to different target groups based on all these